Taoism / Daoism: Great review for students and other learners. Please see a Christian reaction at the end of the post.

 - The Tao is not a personal God.
 In Christianity, God is personal.
 He is love.
 He is a Father who offers grace because humanity cannot keep the moral law.
 Moral law flows from his heart, not from an impersonal principle.

-- He is the loving Lawgiver, and we can rise above moral law to know him personally.
+- He is the loving Lawgiver, and we can rise above (not break) moral law to know him personally.

 - Magic is a way for humans to control impersonal forces and opens the door to evil spirits, but in Christ people can rest assured that he is in control of their lives and can receive protection from evil spirits.
 Religious magic and Christ don’t mix.